ObjectMatrix/jerkface/README.md

       For example, lets assume `ClassA` extends `ClassB`, and `ClassA` is bound to the name `a`.  `ClassA` also has a dependency to a binding named `foo`.  `ClassB` is configured using `bindAll()`, and specifies the binding `bar` as a dependency.
 When the binding `a` is resolved, `ClassA` will be new'ed with both `foo` and `bar` in its `dependencies` map.

       If there are any key collisions on dependencies defined by `Container.prototype.bindAll()` between `base` and any bindings that extend from `base`, those defined at the binding level are preferred.

-This serves as a method of overriding base dependencies.
+      Further, if there are multiple `base` objects defined with `Container.prototype.bindAll()`, then `jerkface` will build out the inheritence order.
+In the event that any depenency keys collide in the inheritence chain, preference is given to derived classes.

       Subsequent calls to `Container.prototype.bindAll()` with an existing `base`, will overwrite the previously configured binding.
 However, any already constructed and resolved dependent bindings will not be modified.